4Players/odin-unreal-minimal-samples/README.md

 - Setting up Odin by creating a new room token, constructing a room handle and joining an Odin room
 - Setting up Audio Capture for the local client and linking it to the Odin room.
-- Connecting remote media streams to local playback with the Odin Synth Component and destroying local playback when a media stream gets disconnected.
+- Connecting remote media streams to local playback with the `Ak Odin Audio Input Component` and destroying local playback when a media stream gets disconnected.
 - **Proximity Voice Chat:** Using RepNotify to synchronize Odin Peers with Unreal Characters.
 This makes Proximity Voice Chat possible in Multiplayer games.
 - Handling Android Permissions.

 ## Getting Started

 You'll need the latest Unreal Engine 5 release to start the minimal sample project.
 The Odin Unreal Plugin in general is compatible with Unreal versions starting with 4.26.
+Additionally you will need the Wwise Plugin for Unreal, which you can get from the [Audiokinetic Launcher](https://www.audiokinetic.com/download/)

 This repository uses [LFS](https://git-lfs.github.com) (large file storage) to manage pre-compiled binaries.
 Note that a standard clone of the repository might only retrieve the metadata about these files managed with LFS.
 In order to retrieve the actual data with LFS, please follow these steps: